SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

 ## Configuration

-Prometheus configuration is located in `values.yaml` under `prometheus` key or in `prometheus-overrides.yaml` if you are using prometheus-operator directly.
-All changes describe in this documentation should be introduced in those files depending of used deployment.
+Prometheus configuration is located in `values.yaml` under `prometheus` key for helm installation or in `prometheus-overrides.yaml` if you are using prometheus-operator directly.
+All changes described in this documentation should be introduced in those files depending of used deployment.

 ## Filter metrics